Bannerboy/bang/README.md

 Quick tip: to make it easier to read in JavaScript, it's possible to use natively an underscore to seperate numbers wherever you want:

 100000 > 100_000

+## Ad Server vs Platform

+An other topic.
+Slight preference for Ad Server, no strong argument for any side.